 Now the new owners of the building, DDG and Westbrook Partners, are turning the 12-story structure just off the promenade into a 31-unit condominium building.
 Rechristened as The Standish, at 171 Columbia Heights, it will have apartments ranging from $1.3 million for a one-bedroom to $13.5 million and up for a five-bedroom.

-“Everyone knows that the townhouse stock in Brooklyn Heights is incredible, but there aren’t a lot of places with a view,” said Joseph A. McMillan, Jr., Chairman and Chief Executive Officer of DDG.
+“Everyone knows that the townhouse stock in Brooklyn Heights is incredible, but there aren’t a lot of places with a view,” said Joe McMillan, Chairman and Chief Executive Officer of DDG.

 Mr. McMillan plans to preserve the building’s history.
 For DDG’s first restoration project and its first development in Brooklyn, the company has hired Higgins Quasebarth and Partners, a historic preservation consultant.
 The building is within the Brooklyn Heights Historic District, and Mr. McMillan said he worked with the Landmarks Preservation Commission to dig up old tax records to determine the original materials used to build the structure in 1903.

 Designed by Frank S. Lowe, a Brooklyn architect responsible for homes throughout the borough, the building has a brick facade that will be stripped and recoated to mimic its original ivory hue.
 The limestone base will also be restored, Mr. McMillan said, as will the marble fire staircase with cast-iron railings near the middle of the building.